darrinh/myGPT/README.md

 ```

 # Environment Setup for GPU
-Note: The Cuda toolkit needs to be installed prior to running this commands.
+Note: The Cuda toolkit needs to be installed prior to running these commands.
 ```shell
 pip3 install -r requirements.txt
 pip uninstall llama-cpp-python